 Among the objective criteria in the points system are the value of a player's transfer fee (or their virtual transfer value), their wages and their recent playing history.
 Oral submissions can also form part of the application.

 It has been noted that if such criteria were applied to non-UK players in the past, the Premier League would have been bereft of players such as N'Golo Kante and Riyad Mahrez, who are now star players with some of the division's biggest clubs.

 What about British footballers playing abroad?

 Another concern that has arisen as a result of Brexit is the status of British footballers plying their trade in places such as Spain, Germany or France.

 A no-deal Brexit could make it more difficult for individuals to make the move to an EU country due to the increased paperwork that is anticipated due to the probable need for work permits.

 Gareth Bale, for example, plays for Real Madrid in La Liga, and, according to an ESPN report, the player's agent indicated that they are waiting to see what will happen, noting that it was difficult to make plans amid the uncertainty.

 Other players who could potentially be affected are Borussia Dortmund winger Jadon Sancho, Arsenal youngster Reiss Nelson, who is on loan at Hoffenheim, and Manchester City midfielder Patrick Roberts, who is on loan at Girona.

 When will Brexit happen?

-Of course, there is a remote possibility too that Brexit may not happen at all if a second referendum is forced and the result swings towards staying in the EU.
+Of course, there is a remote possibility too that Brexit may not happen at all if a second referendum is forced by the People's Vote campaign and the result swings towards staying in the EU.
 This would render all of the concerns about how the Premier League will cope moot.